BolajiAyodeji/Blogposts/clluw3v8y000609lf083xg2uo.md

 My key strengths are:

-* Writing code for things that work on the web using JavaScript, TypeScript, and Python programming languages.
+* Writing code for things that work on the web using JavaScript, TypeScript, and Python programming languages and other frameworks.

 * Writing code for things that work on embedded systems using Python programming language, OpenCV, and other related libraries.